micmejia/bible-dump/NKJV/Mark/Mark 5.md

 ###### 1
-Then they came to the other side of the sea, to the country of the [^a]Gadarenes.
+Then they came to the other side of the sea, to the country of the Gadarenes.

 ###### 2
 And when He had come out of the boat, immediately there met Him out of the tombs a man with an unclean spirit,

 ###### 3
-who had _his_ dwelling among the tombs; and no one could bind [^b]him, not even with chains,
+who had _his_ dwelling among the tombs; and no one could bind him, not even with chains,

 ###### 4
 because he had often been bound with shackles and chains.
 And the chains had been pulled apart by him, and the shackles broken in pieces; neither could anyone tame him.